 Despite this triumph, Edwards was frequently the object of anti-Black racism.
 In one famous incident, on his way home from the Berlin Olympics, he was refused a room in the London hotel booked for the team because he was Black.
 The rest of Team Canada refused to stay there if their captain couldn’t.
 His sporting exploits were regularly featured in the sports pages in Montreal and across Canada, but rarely was his skin colour not mentioned (“the dusky Negro,” “dark-skinned Canadian Olympic star”), even while he was being heaped with praise for his successes.

-For 66 years, Dr. Edwards was Canada’s most decorated Olympian (speedskater Marc Gagnon tied his record in 2002; the current record – six medals, just one more than Dr. Edwards – is held jointly by Clara Hughes and Cindy Klassen).
+For 66 years, Dr. Edwards was Canada’s most decorated Olympian, until speedskater Marc Gagnon tied his record in 2002.
+[Editor’s note: as of the 2024 Games, the record of seven medals is held by swimmer Penny Oleksiak.]
 Dr. Edwards was also the first recipient of the Lou Marsh Trophy for best Canadian athlete, in 1936 (the most recent recipient was NFL player and fellow McGill MDCM, Laurent Duvernay-Tardif).
 Dr. Edwards has been inducted into Canada’s Sports Hall of Fame, the NYU Athletics Hall of Fame and the McGill University Hall of Fame.

 Career in medicine